sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. By auto-approving PRs when tests pass
-B. **By generating test scaffolds/cases from selections and then helping refactor after tests pass**
+B. By generating test scaffolds/cases from selections and then helping refactor after tests pass.
 C. By disabling tests during development
 D. By replacing the need for assertions